pinchen147/LeBot_James/docs/productDesignDoc.md

 Real-Time Shot Counting: An on-screen counter automatically tracks makes and total attempts.

-Per-Shot AI Coaching: After each shot, receive a concise audio tip based on the AI's analysis of your form (e.g., "Keep that elbow in," "Good follow-through").
+Per-Shot AI Coaching: After each shot, receive concise audio feedback with Michael Jordan-style authority based on real-time AI analysis of your form, delivered with outcome-specific voice modulation.

-Visual Feedback via AR: Augmented reality overlays provide instant visual confirmation of makes/misses and can highlight areas for improvement, like your shooting arm's angle or the arc of the ball.
+Rich Visual Feedback: SwiftUI overlays provide instant visual confirmation with enhanced animations, color-coded shooting percentages, and contextual coaching tips displayed directly over the camera feed.

-Efficient AI Analysis: The app intelligently selects key frames from the video stream to send for cloud analysis (~1 FPS), respecting the Gemini API's capabilities and optimizing performance.
+Real-Time AI Analysis: The app uses Google Gemini Live API via WebSocket connection for low-latency, real-time analysis, eliminating the traditional request-response delays of standard API calls.

 Minimalist Interface: The app consists of only two primary screens: a simple entry/paywall screen and the main camera view where all the action happens.